lukepulaski/lukepulaski.github.io/ura-work/ura-work-all.md

 # UVM Undergraduate Research Work

-Throughout the Spring semester of 2025, I was fortunate enough to work a paid position as an Undergradute Research Assistant under Professor [Erkmen Aslim](https://www.linkedin.com/in/erkmen-g-aslim-48089637/) of the University of Vermont Department of Economics
+Throughout the Spring semester of 2025, I was fortunate enough to work a paid position as an Undergradute Research Assistant under Professor [Erkmen Aslim](https://www.linkedin.com/in/erkmen-g-aslim-48089637/) of the University of Vermont Department of Economics.

+NOTE: I will include a description of the work as well as any relevant Stata and Excel files that I can find.